bark-simulator/bark-ml/Readme.md

 The merging scenario above is visualized using [BARKSCAPE](https://github.com/bark-simulator/barkscape/).
 If you are interested in using a 3D-visualization have a look at [this](https://github.com/bark-simulator/barkscape/blob/master/examples/bark_ml_runner_example.py)  example.

-If you use BARK-ML and build upon the graph neural network architecture, please cite the following [paper](https://arxiv.org/abs/2006.12576):
+If your work builds upon the graph neural network architecture, please cite the following [paper](https://arxiv.org/abs/2006.12576):

 ```bibtex
 @inproceedings{Hart2020,